-For the fall program, you will live with a host family.
+You will live with host families, to maximize your exposure to Spanish language and culture.
 Your homestay begins at 12:00am the day of your arrival and ends on the final day of the program at 12:00 noon.

 The families involved in the program come in all shapes and sizes, two parents with several children, a widow and her child, an older couple whose children are on their own, a single woman, etc. Some of them have had students for years; some will be hosting for the first time.

 Host families generally live anywhere from a 20 to a 45-minute walk from campus.
 Many students do walk, but those who live further away may wish to buy a bus pass.
 How to do this will be explained at orientation in Valladolid, and your host family will most likely be able to explain this to you as well.